keycloak/keycloak-community/design/fapi-grant-management.md

      &code_challenge=K2-ltc83acc4h...
 HTTP/1.1
 Host: as.example.com
 ````
+The authorization request patterns accepted for the grant will be as follows:

+- `grant_management_action=create` and `grant_id` is not specified.
+- `grant_management_action=update` and `grant_id` is specified.

 #### Authorization Error Response
-In case the `grant_id` is unknown or invalid, the authorization server will respond with an error code `invalid_grant_id`.
+- In case the `grant_id` is unknown or invalid, the authorization server will respond with an error code `invalid_grant_id`.

-in case the AS does not support a grant management action requested by the client, it will respond with the error code `invalid_request`.
+- In case the AS does not support a grant management action requested by the client, it will respond with the error code `invalid_request`.

+- In case `grant_management_action=create` and `grant_id is specified` the authorization server will respond with an error code `invalid_request`.

+- In case `grant_management_action=update` and `grant_id is not specified` the authorization server will respond with an error code `invalid_request`.

 #### Token Response
 The spec introduces the token response parameter `grant_id`:

 `grant_id`: URL safe string value identifying an individual grant managed by the AS for a certain client and a certain resource owner.
-The grant_id value MUST be unique in the context of a certain authorization server and SHOULD have enough entropy to make it impractical to guess it.
+The grant_id value MUST be unique per client.

+The grant_id will be a string representation of a UUID as a URN per [[RFC4122](https://tools.ietf.org/html/rfc4122)]

 The AS will return a grant_id if it supports any of the grant management actions query, revoke, or update.